-This page exists to showcase my APL programs and explain how they work.
-Most of the APL I write is for solving simple mathematical problems or other such things in a single line of code; rather than document a single APL program, I decided to collect some of the APL I've written and document that.
-The APL language is fun, given its very concise and carefree nature; all or most loops are implicit, memory usage and storage exhaustion aren't a concern, and programs are written purely for their results, rather than caring precisely how that result is arrived at or how it is transformed.
+This article exists to showcase my APL programs and explain how they work in detail, particularly to those who may not be familiar with APL, although a light familiarity is required.
+Most of the APL I write is for solving simple mathematical problems or other such things posed to me, in a single line of code.
+As opposed to documenting a single APL program, I decided to collect some of that APL I've written over these years and document it.
+The APL language is very fun, given its quite concise and carefree nature: every loop, with few exceptions, is implicit; programs are written purely for their results, rather than caring precisely how that result is arrived at or transformed; and memory usage and storage exhaustion aren't a concern.
 APL is proof that good notation goes a long way.

-This article contains code fragments, some of which are under the GNU Affero General Public License version three.
-These programs are all licensed under the GNU Affero General Public License version three.
+This article contains many code fragments and some of these are already under the GNU Affero General Public License version three; therefore these programs are all licensed under the GNU Affero General Public License version three.

-I will firstly be documenting pieces of my Masturbation interpreter written in APL, relating to my 2017-02-02 article.
+I will firstly be documenting pieces of my Masturbation interpreter written in APL, relating to that 2017-02-02 article.
 The first fragment is the searching routine, for brackets:

 ⍝ This is a searching routine for [ and ]; it returns the index of the corresponding bracket. ∇ z←search x;⎕IO ⎕IO←0◊z←0⍳⍨+\(-x=convert'[')+x=convert']' ∇

-x array is used to produce two arrays where the open brackets are negative one and the closing brackets are one and the two are then summed to provide a single array consisting of negative one, zero, and one.
-This array is then scanned over to produce sums of the elements at each step and then the location of the first zero is located to complete the routine.
-The execution looks as so, with two nested brackets and some characters inside of them:
+My convert function merely coerces the character argument into an integer, as x is an integer array.
+The ⎕IO is set to zero for zero-based indexing.
+So, using dyadic = and unary negation, that x array is used to produce two arrays, where the open brackets are negative one and the closing brackets are one, and both are then summed to result in a single array consisting of negative one, zero, and one.
+The array is then scanned over to produce sums of the elements at each step and then the location of the first zero is located to finish the routine; the execution looks as so, with two nested brackets and some characters inside of them:

-¯1 0 ¯1 0 0 1 0 1 ⍝ This is the joined array, reducing each element to its integer. ¯1 ¯1 ¯2 ¯2 ¯2 ¯1 ¯1 0 ⍝ This is the scanned array, see how the nesting is shown. ^ ⍝ This is the first zero, which is past the outer nesting for this.
+¯1 0 ¯1 0 0 1 0 1 ⍝ This is the joined array, reducing each element to its integer. ¯1 ¯1 ¯2 ¯2 ¯2 ¯1 ¯1 0 ⍝ This is the scanned array, see how the nesting is shown. ^ ⍝ This is that first zero, which for this is past the outer nesting.

 The next fragment is a predicate for determining if the program uses brackets properly, meaning in a balanced and ordered fashion:

-search function, but reducing addition across instead of scanning and so leading to a single sum, which is then compared to zero.
-Another similar process is then used to scan addition across the same array, seek out any ones, reduce that to a single value with an or, and then see if the previous test was true whereas this test was false; if a single one was found, that indicates a closing bracket was used before a corresponding opening bracket was, which is incorrect.
-The execution looks as so, with an improperly nested example this time:
+Note APL executes right-to-left, yet pieces separated by the diamond are executed left-to-right; the ⎕IO is again set to zero here.
+To simplify the predicate this executes in two parts, performing the same trick as my search function, but reducing addition across instead of scanning and so leading to a single sum, which is then compared to zero.
+Another similar process is then used to scan addition across this same result array, seek out any ones, reduce that to a single value with an or, and then see if the first test was true and this test is false; if a single one was found, that indicates the use of a closing bracket before a corresponding opening bracket, which is incorrect.
+This execution looks as so, with an improperly nested example this time:

 This is a simple line that produces ever more accurate values of e for larger values of n: